List of The Ren & Stimpy Show characters: Mr. Horse

-Mr. Horse (voiced by John Kricfalusi in Seasons 1–2 and Adult Party Cartoon, Billy West in Seasons 3–5) is an anthropomorphic horse with prominent cameo appearances in the series.
+Mr. Horse (voiced by John Kricfalusi in Seasons 1–2 and Adult Party Cartoon, Billy West in Seasons 3–5) is a bipedal anthropomorphic Andalusian horse with prominent cameo appearances in the series.
 He is usually bipedal, aside from instances he is depicted as a mere horse.
-His catchphrase is "No sir, I don't like it", which he uses to answer questions from passerbys.
+His catchphrase is "No sir, I don't like it", which he uses to answer questions from passersby.
 He is usually depicted as a straight-talking and cynical individual with a degree of eccentricity, getting along with Ren and Stimpy whenever they interact.
-However, he is depicted as being secretly a sexually depraved predator, having kept a distressed walrus for sexual slavery in his house while believing Ren and Stimpy to be FBI agents in the episode Rubber Nipple Salesmen.
+In the episode "Rubber Nipple Salesmen", it is revealed that Mr. Horse kept a distressed walrus as a pet while believing Ren and Stimpy to be FBI agents.

 Powdered Toast Man

-Powdered Toast Man (voiced by Gary Owens in most appearances, Darrin J. Sargent in the first "Powdered Toast Man" commercial, Corey Burton in Nicktoons MLB, David Kaye in Nickelodeon All-Star Brawl and Nickelodeon Kart Racers 3: Slime Speedway, Michael Berger in Smite) is a melodramatic superhero and a spokesperson for Powdered Toast, a breakfast treat that "tastes just like sawdust".
+Powdered Toast Man (voiced by Gary Owens in most appearances, Darrin J. Sargent in the first "Powdered Toast Man" commercial, Corey Burton in Nicktoons MLB, David Kaye in Nickelodeon All-Star Brawl and Nickelodeon Kart Racers 3: Slime Speedway, Michael Berger in Smite) is a melodramatic toast-headed superhero and a spokesperson for Powdered Toast, a breakfast treat that "tastes just like sawdust".
 He was based on a Frank Zappa-inspired character called Studebacher Hoch, from the song "Billy the Mountain".
 The character appeared in Powdered Toast commercials on The Ren & Stimpy Show, and starred in two of its episodes: "Powdered Toast Man" (with Frank Zappa as "the Pope") and "Powdered Toast Man vs. Waffle Woman".
 He is depicted as extremely incompetent in heroics, causing unintentional destruction and lax treatment of the people he saves.
-He does not have a morally reinforced conscience, as demonstrated by his time as the President of the United States; in his titular episode, he denies the people's basic rights (which they idiotically celebrate) while burning the United States Bill of Rights and the Constitution of the United States at a fireplace for warmth.
+He does not have a morally reinforced conscience, as demonstrated by his time as the President of the United States; in his titular episode, he denies the people's basic rights (which they idiotically celebrate) while burning the United States Bill of Rights and the Constitution of the United States in a fireplace for warmth.

 By day, Powdered Toast Man is Pastor Toastman, a "cool" youth deacon; it is implied that he is competent at his day job, gaining popularity among the youth, in contrast to his superhero career.
 His disguise is a pair of thick black spectacles and a pastor's collar reminiscent of Superman's thinly disguised but effective alter ego, Clark Kent.
 Pastor Toastman's office is his headquarters; he is served by a lovely young female assistant named "Catholic High School Girl", who serves as his confidant; it is suggested that they have a romantic relationship.